alavifazel/Articles/8_Existence_and_uniqueness_of_second_order_linear_ODEs/8_Existence_and_uniqueness_of_second_order_linear_ODEs.md

 ![Friction-less mass-spring system](./mass-spring.png){width=250px}

-Has the following equation for its location on the x-axis (using the Newton's law of motion):
+Has the following equation for its location on the x-axis (using the Newton's laws of motion):

 $$
 x'' + x = 0